The Olmsted Legacy

 This valley (Gwynns Falls) …has been freer from defacement by man’s activities.
 It is considered by all who view it as one of the best bits of scenery near Baltimore-

 (Inscription above the map on the right)

 The 1904 Olmsted Report showed Baltimore’s existing parks in green and the firms proposed parklands in orange.
-The firm later created plans for residential developments, labeled in purple, and participated in the siting and landscaping of significant institutions such as Johns Hopkins University Homewood Campus and the Baltimore Museum of Art.
+The firm later created plans for residential developments, labeled in purple, and

-(Inscription below the map on the
+(Inscription below the map on the right)

 The City and the Bay-Early ecologists, the Olmsteds recognized that water quality and quantity are directly linked to the protection of stream valleys and watersheds.
 Their insights laid the groundwork for Baltimore’s acquisition of lands to establish parks and reservoirs.
 These protected lands, in turn play a role in the health of the Chesapeake Bay by providing natural buffers that filter storm water pollutants before they reach the Bay.

 Erected by Gwynns Falls Trail Council/A Project of the Parks & People Foundation.

 Topics.
 This historical marker is listed in these topic lists: Charity & Public Work • Environment • Horticulture & Forestry.
 A significant historical year for this entry is 1903.